How Is Urinary Incontinence Diagnosed?

 - Evaluate the health of vaginal and urethral tissues

-- Perform a “cough stress test” — asking you to cough with a full bladder to observe leaking
+- Perform a cough stress test, where I ask you to cough with a comfortably full bladder while I watch for leaking

-- Urinalysis — checking for infection, blood, or other abnormalities
+- Urinalysis to check for infection, blood, or other abnormalities

-- Bladder diary — a 2-3 day log of fluid intake, bathroom trips, and leaking episodes
+- Bladder diary, a 2-3 day log of your fluid intake, bathroom trips, and leaking episodes

-- Post-void residual — a quick ultrasound to measure how much urine remains after you empty your bladder
+- Post-void residual, a quick ultrasound to measure how much urine stays in your bladder after you empty it

-- Your symptoms don’t match a clear pattern
+- Your symptoms don’t fit a clear pattern

 - Previous treatments haven’t worked